iliakan/javascript-tutorial/1-js/2-first-steps/07-types/article.md

 let fruits = ["Apple", "Orange", "Plum"]; // array with 3 values
 ```

-Individual items are accessed using brackets `[]`, the first item has zero index:
+Individual items are accessed using brackets `[]`.
+The first item has zero index:

 ```js run
 let fruits = ["Apple", "Orange", "Plum"]; // array with 3 values